-During training, the networks are tasked with minimising the categorical crossentropy between the output and the label distributions.
-This allows us to fit the probabilities of each class occurring at each pixel, which we can infer from the ALS measurements.
-Minimising the cross-entropy gives the same result as minimising the Kullback-Leibler Divergence (KLD).
+During training, the networks are tasked with minimising the categorical cross-entropy between the output and the label distributions.
+This allows us to fit the probabilities of each class occurring at each pixel which we can infer from the ALS measurements.
+Minimising the cross-entropy gives the same result as minimising the Kullback-Leibler divergence (KLD).
 As this serves as a benchmark and comparison of these models concerning their applicability for sea ice retrieval, no further optimisations have taken place.
-For each of the model architectures, ten separate instances are from scratch.
-Training is stopped using a spatially independent validation set (10% of data), after the model hasn't improved since the last 100,000 training samples.
-Testing is done on another spatially non-overlapping 10% of data, the remaining (disjoint) 80% of data are used for training (see figure 5) for details.
+For each of the model architectures, 10 separate instances are from scratch.
+Training is stopped using a spatially independent validation set (10 % of data) after the model does not improve in the last 100 000 training samples.
+Testing is done on another spatially non-overlapping 10% of data and the remaining (disjoint) 80 % of data are used for training (see Fig. 5 for details).
 Training multiple instances allows some additional insight into the variabilities.
-The ingested SAR data are pre-processed by converting each band to sigma nought and then applying a logarithm.
+The ingested SAR data are preprocessed by converting each band $\sigma_0$ and then applying a logarithm.
 The incidence angle is provided in a third channel.
-The adam optimizer proposed by Kingma and Ba (2017) is used to train the models, with the learning rate set to 10^{-4} .
-The size of each patch to be classified is chosen to be 256x256 pixels, except for the cCNN which receives input patches at various scales (a 5x5, a 16x16 and a 64x64 pixel patch).
+The Adam optimizer proposed by Kingma and Ba (2017) is used to train the models with the learning rate set to $10^{-4}$ .
+The size of each patch to be classified is $256 \times 256$ pixels, except for the cCNN model, which receives input patches at various scales (a $5 \times 5$ , a $16 \times 16$ and a $64 \times 64$ pixel patch).

-220 3 Results
+3 Results

-The performance of different network architectures can be seen in table 1.
-They paint a clear picture of segmentation models' (Unet, Unet++) improvement over centre-pixel classification approaches.
+The performance of different network architectures can be seen in Table 1.
+They paint a clear picture of segmentation models' (Unet and Unet++) improvement over centre-pixel classification approaches.
 Of the pixel-wise classification approaches, the custom CNN classifier performed best on unseen test data, yet it was still significantly inferior to the segmentation models.
 We speculate that part of the reason for this is the high spatial resolution of the labels, as we get a label for every pixel from most of the ALS measurements.
-The pixel-wise classifiers cannot make use of any relationships between or spatial properties of labels, like shape, sparsity and correlations.
+The pixel-wise classifiers cannot make use of any relationships between spatial properties of labels like shape, sparsity and correlations.
 This seems to be detrimental to their performance.
-Except for the cCNN which was designed to avoid overfitting, the other centre-pixel classifiers show a large discrepancy between training and test scores, whilst the semantic segmentations models have generalised much more effectively.
+Except for the cCNN model, which was designed to avoid overfitting, the other centre-pixel classifiers show a large discrepancy between training and test scores, whilst the